FFRPL Home | RPL Home | MCLS Home

 Rainbow Dialogues 2023 was presented by the Central Library of Rochester & Monroe County, and was sponsored by the Friends & Foundation of the Rochester Public Library and ImageOut.

-Held at the Memorial Art Gallery of the University of Rochester during the Up Against the Wall: Art, Activism, and the AIDS Poster exhibition (which was on view at MAG March 6–June 19, 2022), the 2022 Anthony Mascioli Rainbow Dialogues explored Rochester’s response to the AIDS crisis from its beginning in 1981 to the present, through both local and global lenses.
+Held at the Memorial Art Gallery of the University of Rochester during the Up Against the Wall: Art, Activism, and the AIDS Poster exhibition (which was on view at MAG at that time), the 2022 Anthony Mascioli Rainbow Dialogues explored Rochester’s response to the AIDS crisis from its beginning in 1981 to the present, through both local and global lenses.

 The keynote Address: ‘History, Theory, and Criticism of Art and Architecture,’ was presented by Jackson Davidow, Postdoctoral Fellow, Translating Race Lab, Center for the Humanities, Tufts University